On the selection of models for the high-frequency quasiperiodic oscillations of black holes: The mass problem: Introduction

 \section{Introduction}

-Quasiperiodic oscillations of the X-ray flux comming from black-hole binaries have been demonstrated to serve as a very precise method for the estimation of the mass and the spin of the central black hole.
-Recently \citet{RP_to_GRO_Motta} applied the relativistic precession model to provide very precise estimates of the mass and the spin of the central object in the low-mass X-ray binary GRO 1655-40.
-An alternative study of the same object based on the same model was conducted by \citet{RP_GRO_Bambi}.
+Quasiperiodic oscillations (QPOs) of the X-ray flux comming from black-hole binaries have been demonstrated to serve as a very precise method for the estimation of the mass and the spin of the central black hole.
+Recently, Motta et al. \cite{RP_to_GRO_Motta} applied the relativistic precession model to provide very precise estimates of the mass and the spin of the central object in the low-mass X-ray binary GRO 1655-40.
+An alternative study of the same object based on the same model was conducted in \cite{RP_GRO_Bambi}.
 It confirmed the results of the former work.

 Which circumstances made this possible?
 The suitable choice of a model for the QPOs, the suitable choice of a metric of the spacetime, and the rare event of a simultaneous observation of C-type low-frequency QPOs and a pair of twin (a lower and an upper) high-frequency QPOs.
-The choice of a model and metric, however, are far from unique.
+The choice of a model and a metric, however, are far from unique.
 Even if we agreed not to question the Kerr metric, we would still face many uncertainties.
-One of the major difficulties with the application of the QPOs for the measurement of the basic parameters of black holes, mass and spin, is the absence of a verified and, hence, commonly accepted model for the HF QPOs.
+One of the major difficulties with the application of the QPOs for the measurement of the basic parameters of black holes, mass and spin, is the absence of a verified and, hence, commonly accepted model for the high-frequency quasiperiodic oscillations (HF QPOs).

 How could we test the different models for the HF QPOs and discard the improper ones?
 If sufficiently large observational data sets were available we could apply statistical tests to evaluate the models and reject the bad ones.
 Examples of such studies for the case of kHz QPOs, which are the analogues of HF QPOs for neutron stars, can be found in \cite{Lin2011_obs_confront_theory, mass_angular_relation_Chi2_2014, EoS_NS_QPO}.
 The situation with black holes is less favorable, since the HF QPOs observed in their power density spectra are very faint.
 As a results, HF QPOs are observed for a small number of black holes \cite{Klis_REVIEW, BHBs_McClintock, Xray_BHBs_Remillard, BHBs_Zhang, QPOs_universal_3:2_Zhou, QPOs_5000_BH}.
 Twin HF QPOs are even rarer.
 What is even worse, for most of these objects, unlike the situation with the kHz QPOs of neutron stars, only a single pair of twin HF QPOs is seen.
 So, it appears that no statistical testing is possible.